 It would be crooner Tony Bennett who would take the next big step in the history of music video.
 In 1956 his single "Stranger in Paradise" proved to be a hit in the United Kingdom.
 He was invited there to perform, but he only appeared in Glasgow, Scotland and Liverpool, England.
 To rectify the fact that he had no appearances scheduled in London, Bennett made a film of himself walking through Hyde Park, set to "Stranger in Paradise."
 The film was distributed to TV stations in both the United Kingdom and the United States, and played on local stations on shows similar to American Bandstand.
 Preceded by musical film shorts, Soundies, and Snader Telescriptions, Tony Bennett did not invent the music video, but he did invent the music promotional film or music promo clip, a music video meant primarily to promote a song on television.
 Music promo films would become increasingly common in the next decade.

 As time passed, however, it became more and more difficult for Ozzie and his writers to work the songs into the plots of the sitcom's episodes.
 Ozzie then hit upon a novel solution.
 In 1961 Ozzie filmed Ricky performing his song "Travelin' Man" and combined this with travelogue footage and stock footage from the show.
-The result is what may have been the first rock video.
+The result is what may have been one of the earliest rock videos.
 The "Travelin' Man" film was tacked onto the end of an episode.
 Thereafter "Travelin' Man" went all the way to #1 on the Billboard charts.
 In this respect it confirmed the power of rock video to promote a song.

 As it turned out, "Travelin' Man" was the only the beginning.
 The Sixties would see yet more music videos produced to be aired on television, as well as a television series that would include music videos in its episodes on a regular basis.
 Television would not be alone in its production of music videos, as the decade of the Sixties would see the return of the visual jukebox.
 The Sixties would not simply be the decade of The Beatles and The Monkees and The Rolling Stones.
 It would also be the decade of Le Scopitone.